grumpy-systems/docs/content/minecraft/lifecycle.md

 {{% /notice %}}

+### Version Example

+Let's say you have two version tags, `vanilla-1.18.1-u0` and `vanilla-1.19-u0`.
+Between these versions, a new minecraft image was released and updating will bring you to the new version.
+There may also be new OS patches applied as well.

+In contrast, if you have `vanilla-1.18.1-u0` and `vanilla-1.18.1-u1`, that means the underlying container was updated.
+Both of these containers have the same minecraft version, just different patches or updates applied to the base container.

 ## How to Keep Updated

 The best way to ensure that you are always on a supported version is to use a tag chain that will be automatically updated.
 If you want your server always on the latest version, just use `latest`, and your server will be upgraded automatically.

+Recommended tag chains will be outlined on the page for each image.

 ## New Releases